CESSProject/cess-proving-system/README.md

 With respect to the 'tree_r_last' cached Merkle Trees persisted on disk, a value is exposed for tuning the amount of storage space required.
 Cached merkle trees are like normal merkle trees, except we discard some number of rows above the base level.
 There is a trade-off in discarding too much data, which may result in rebuilding almost the entire tree when it's needed.
 The other extreme is discarding too few rows, which results in higher utilization of disk space.
 The default value is chosen to carefully balance this trade-off, but you may tune it as needed for your local hardware configuration.
 To adjust this value, use the environment variable

 ```
-FIL_PROOFS_ROWS_TO_DISCARD=N
+CESS_PROOFS_ROWS_TO_DISCARD=N
 ```

 Note that if you modify this value and seal sectors using it, it CANNOT be modified without updating all previously sealed sectors (or alternatively, discarding all previously sealed sectors).
 A tool is provided for this conversion, but it's considered an expensive operation and should be carefully planned and completed before restarting any nodes with the new setting.
-The reason for this is because all 'tree_r_last' trees must be rebuilt from the sealed replica file(s) with the new target value of FIL_PROOFS_ROWS_TO_DISCARD in order to make sure that the system is consistent.
+The reason for this is because all 'tree_r_last' trees must be rebuilt from the sealed replica file(s) with the new target value of CESS_PROOFS_ROWS_TO_DISCARD in order to make sure that the system is consistent.

 Adjusting this setting is NOT recommended unless you understand the implications of modification.